Jordaneisenburger/fallback-studio/README.md

 I've created a really basic example on how to fallback on `venia-concept` components.
 But first I'd like you to navigate to `src/example-company/example-shop/src/components` as you can tell we are missing quite a few components.<br />

- Now pleas run the follow command from the root directory `npm run watch:example-shop` as you can tell it's pretty much the same as `venia-concept` but we've added a custom `TopBar` component and overwritten the `Footer` component and added and extra block of content.
+ Now pleas run the follow command from the root directory `yarn run watch:example-shop` as you can tell it's pretty much the same as `venia-concept` but we've added a custom `TopBar` component and overwritten the `Footer` component and added and extra block of content.

  **Lets take a look at the code:**<br />